 People at high risk of being exposed to anthrax are vaccinated.

-Antibiotics and the vaccine must be given soon after exposure to reduce the risk of dying.
+Antibiotics and the vaccine must be given soon after exposure to reduce the risk of severe illness or death.

 (See also Overview of Bacteria Overview of Bacteria Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more .)

-Anthrax is not contagious from person to person, but in rare cases skin anthrax may be spread from person to person by direct contact with an infected person or an object contaminated by an infected person.
-However, inhalation anthrax, gastrointestinal anthrax, and injection anthrax are not spread from person to person.
+Anthrax is rare in humans and is not contagious from person to person.
+However, in rare cases, skin anthrax (cutaneous anthrax) may be spread from person to person by direct contact with an infected person or an object contaminated by an infected person.
+Inhalation anthrax, gastrointestinal anthrax, and injection anthrax are not spread from person to person.

 Recently, injection anthrax has developed in people in northern Europe who inject contaminated heroin.
 Anthrax that is spread in this way has not been seen in the United States.